numical/script-ext-html-webpack-plugin/README.md

 Installation
 ------------
-You must be running webpack on node 4.x or v5.x.
+You must be running webpack on node 4+.

 Install the plugin with npm:
 ```shell